![]() |

 Specializationnamespace boost { namespace chrono { template <class CharT> class duration_punct; template <class Clock, class CharT> struct clock_string; template <class CharT, class Traits> std::basic_ostream<CharT, Traits>& duration_short(std::basic_ostream<CharT, Traits>& os); template <class CharT, class Traits> std::basic_ostream<CharT, Traits>& duration_long(std::basic_ostream<CharT, Traits>& os); template <class CharT, class Traits, class Rep, class Period> std::basic_ostream<CharT, Traits>& operator<<(std::basic_ostream<CharT, Traits>& os, const duration<Rep, Period>& d); template <class CharT, class Traits, class Rep, class Period> std::basic_istream<CharT, Traits>& operator>>(std::basic_istream<CharT, Traits>& is, duration<Rep, Period>& d) template <class CharT, class Traits, class Clock, class Duration> std::basic_ostream<CharT, Traits>& operator<<(std::basic_ostream<CharT, Traits>& os, const time_point<Clock, Duration>& tp); template <class CharT, class Traits, class Clock, class Duration> std::basic_istream<CharT, Traits>& operator>>(std::basic_istream<CharT, Traits>& is, time_point<Clock, Duration>& tp); } }

-unit names can be customized
+The duration unit names can be customized

-unit names come in
+through the facet: duration_punct. duration unit names come in

 two varieties: long and short.
-The default constructed duration_punct
+The default constructed duration_punct provides names

 in the long format.
 These names are English descriptions.
 Other languages

-are supported by constructing a duration_punct
+are supported by constructing a duration_punct with the proper

 spellings for "hours", "minutes" and "seconds",